kunalkanojia/kunalkanojia.github.io/_posts/2016-07-07-persisting-events.markdown

 That's it, with eventuate we have easily implemented the command and the query for our application.

+## Whats Next

-Next we will take a look at implementing websockets with Play.
+Next we will take a look at more event collaboration with eventuate and implementing websockets with Play.

 ## Reference